Emergency Fund Calculator

 What is an emergency fund calculator?

-An emergency fund calculator estimates how much cash you should keep for emergencies based on monthly expenses, risk level, current savings, and target months.
+An emergency fund calculator estimates how much cash you should keep for emergencies based on monthly expenses, current savings, target months, and income stability.

 How much should I have in an emergency fund?